Jamie Zorbo

-Jamie Zorbo (born February 20, 1978) is an American college football coach and former player.
-He most recently served as the head football coach for Kalamazoo College, a position he held from 2008 to 2025.
+Jamie Zorbo (born February 20, 1978) is an American athletics administrator and former college football coach.
+He is the athletic director a Kalamazoo College.
+Zorbo served as the head football coach at Kalamazoo from 2008 to 2025, compiling a record of 59–113 in 18 seasons.

 Playing career

 Zorbo played defensive end for the Kalamazoo College Hornets located in Kalamazoo, Michigan.

 Coaching career

 Kalamazoo hired Zorbo as its head football coach in 2008, succeeding Terrance Brooks.
 Zorbo became athletic director as well in 2024.